amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/UDS_Communication/Readme.md

 ---

 ## Switch to Flashbootloader Sequence
-> The application software need to have an interface to trigger a reset of the ECU.
-The Bootloder Key need to be set to 0x00000000 when the switch to bootloader mode is triggered.
+> The application software needs to have an interface to trigger a reset of the ECU.
+The Bootloader Key need to be set to 0x00000000 when the switch to bootloader mode is triggered.

 ![Switch from Application Software to Flashbootloader](./Switch_ASW_Bootloader.png)